CryogenicPlanet/next-playground/README.md

 2. Setup catchall route `pages/next-playground/[...path].tsx` **The name of the file is important**.

-2a.
-In this file you have to `export { getServerSideProps }` from `next-playground`
+-  In this file you have to `export { getServerSideProps }` from `next-playground`

-2b.
-You have to set `NextPlayground.importFunc` to a function that will import your components.
+-  You have to set `NextPlayground.importFunc` to a function that will import your components.
 This is because `webpack` does not allow dynamic imports anymore.
 This function will be called with the path to the component, and you have to return the import.

     You can customise the default path and which files are allowed to be imported.
-You can use `webpackInclude` as a magicComment to only include `.tsx` files (if you don't webpack will try to load every `.ts` file in src)
+You can use `webpackInclude` as a [magicComment](https://webpack.js.org/api/module-methods/#magic-comments) to only include `.tsx` files (if you don't webpack will try to load every `.ts` file in src)

 ```tsx
 // pages/next-playground/[...path].tsx